 - Ask yourself: Do you typically allow individuals to question your character without reaction?
 How do you react?
 Do you conserve relationships, or do you keep your torch lit, ready to burn the bridge?

 - There is an abundance of data, yet data warehousing is usually done in a way that is more congruent to the acquisition of clientele.
 However, it is rarely applied to the management of existing clients.
 Remember, humans are a herding species, especially when we buy.

-- The advertising world has amazing know how to lure you to purchase a product/service, but fail to use the same information to keep you coming back.
+- The advertising world has amazing know-how to lure you into purchasing a product/service but fails to use the same information to keep you coming back.
 It’s not enough to warehouse data, which only provides knowledge.
 Wisdom is the understanding and effective application of that knowledge for your benefit.
 Learn from your data.
-Don’t just analyze it, understand it.
+Don’t just analyze it; understand it.